nahid184141/Game-in-oop/README.md

         super().__init__(x, y, FOOD_SIZE)

 ```
--In this code  Snake and Food class are inherit from parent class Gameobject.
+- In this code  Snake and Food class are inherit from parent class Gameobject.

 ### Polymorphism: